cl4es/cl4es.github.io/_posts/2018-11-23-Investigating-Startup-Using-Bytestacks.md

 ### Getting started

-Bytestacks is a tiny tool to parse the output of `-XX:+TraceBytecodes` into a format which can be consumed by Brendan Gregg's excellent [FlameGraph](https://github.com/brendangregg/FlameGraph) tool, and then some minimal script wrapping to tie it all together.
+Bytestacks is a tiny tool I wrote to parse the output of `-XX:+TraceBytecodes` into a format which can be consumed by Brendan Gregg's excellent [FlameGraph](https://github.com/brendangregg/FlameGraph) tool, along with some minimal script wrapping to tie it all together.

 To use it I'll need a debug build of the JDK.
 For this demonstration I want to try optimizing something in the JDK, so I'll build my own: